konveyor/konveyor.github.io/content/Move2Kube/Tutorials/usingCLI.md

 ## Conclusion

-You can have a very diverse source environment like the [language-platforms](https://github.com/konveyor/move2kube-demos/tree/main/samples/language-platforms) sample, which has multiple apps in different languages, and in a very simple way you can containerize and deploy them to Kubernetes.
-If you don't like working with the terminal there is a Move2Kube UI tool which has all the same features as the CLI.
+A very diverse source environment like the [language-platforms](https://github.com/konveyor/move2kube-demos/tree/main/samples/language-platforms) sample, which has multiple apps in different languages, but can simply containerize and deploy them to Kubernetes.
+A Move2Kube UI tool which has all the same features as the CLI.